sam-sunnarborg/sam-sunnarborg.github.io/Physics101/ParticlePhysics.md

   <img src="../images/StandardModel_Lagrangian.png" width="60%" />
 </p>

 Held inside is the masses, charges, and interactions of every particle.
 Much less pretty than the table version I must say.
+It may not be pretty, but this equations describes the most successful theory ever.
+Take that Newton.

+### Neutrinos

 And just for completeness (and because they're super cool) let's talk briefly about the last row of leptons: neutrinos.